ropensci/plater/README.md

 Code of conduct
 ---------------

 `plateR` is developed under a [Contributor Code of Conduct](CONDUCT.md).
-To contribute to it's development, you must agree to abide by its terms.
+To contribute to its development, you must agree to abide by its terms.